zextras/tech-doc/source/carbonio/videoserver.rst

    The output of this command contains this information:

-   - Should the remote Video Server be offline or unreachable, the status will be **offline** instead of **online**.
+   - Should the remote |vs| be offline or unreachable, the status will be **offline** instead of **online**.

    - ``last failure`` shows an error message (e.g., *Unauthorized